Mid Penn Bancorp, Inc. Announc - GuruFocus.com

-HARRISBURG, Pa., May 25, 2023 (GLOBE NEWSWIRE) -- Mid Penn Bancorp, Inc. (Mid Penn) ( MPB), headquartered in Harrisburg, Pennsylvania, is pleased to announce the appointment of Mr. Albert J. (BJ) Evans to its Board of Directors, effective May 19, 2023.
+HARRISBURG, Pa., May 25, 2023 (GLOBE NEWSWIRE) -- Mid Penn Bancorp, Inc. (Mid Penn) ( MPB), headquartered in Harrisburg, Pennsylvania, is pleased to announce the appointment of Joel L. Frank to its Board of Directors, effective May 19, 2023.

-Mr. Evans is the President of Fanelli, Evans & Patel, P.C., and has been a trial attorney for 30 years.
-He is licensed to practice law in Pennsylvania and New Jersey, and is a board member of the Pennsylvania Trial Lawyers Association.
-He has also served on the boards of Riverview Financial and the Union Bank and Trust Company.
+Mr. Frank previously served as a director of Mid Penn Bank, the wholly-owned subsidiary of Mid Penn.
+He is the Chairman and Managing Partner of Lamb McErlane PC and concentrates his practice in commercial and civil litigation, attorney and judicial discipline and ethical matters, as well as election law.

-Mr. Evans earned a bachelor’s degree from Colby College and a Juris Doctor from Widener University School of Law.
-He is an engaged member of his community and serves as a eucharistic minister in his church, is a board member of the Schuylkill YMCA, and is an officer of the Schuylkill Little League.
+Mr. Frank earned a bachelor’s degree in criminal justice from the University of Delaware and a Juris Doctor from Widener University School of Law.
+He is an engaged member of his community and serves on several boards of directors including the National Board of Directors for Alex’s Lemonade Stand Foundation and the Board of Directors of the Zoological Society of Pennsylvania.
+Mr. Frank is also a commissioner on the Pennsylvania State Athletic Commission.

-Regarding his appointment, Mr. Evans said, “It is an honor to join the Board of Mid Penn and I look forward to working with the management team and the other members of the Board.”
+Regarding his appointment, Mr. Frank said, “It is an honor to join the board of a thriving organization with a genuine commitment to its communities.
+I look forward to bringing my unique perspective to the Mid Penn Board.”

 About Mid Penn Bancorp, Inc.